tofupilot/python-client/README.md

 ### Create a test run

-A test run can now be easily created using a few parameters.
-Here is the code snippet:
+A test run can be easily created in TofuPilot using a few parameters.

 ```python {{ title: 'first_upload.py'}}
 from tofupilot import TofuPilotClient